Leaving a Legacy: What Does This Look Like?

-Finally, your legal legacy should something you should consider preparing now, so that your loved ones aren’t left with loose ends to tie up after you’ve passed.
+Finally, your legal legacy is something you should consider preparing now, so that your loved ones aren’t left with loose ends to tie up after you’ve passed.

 Your will is a final statement of your values and provides direction for the care of your family in the event of your death.
-When you include a gift to charity in your will, your generosity is extended to the causes you care about and leaves a legacy that impacts others.
+When you include a gift to charity in your will (also known as a charitable bequest), your generosity is extended to the causes you care about and leaves a legacy that impacts others.
 Leaving a gift to charity in your will can also provide tax credits.

-Your Will & Estate Planning Guide is a useful booklet to help you think through this process.
-Note, you should speak with a lawyer about making a new will, or to make changes to an existing will, and with a tax adviser concerning any tax implications with your will or estate.
+Your Will Planning Guide is a useful booklet to help you think through this process.
+Note, you should speak with a lawyer about making a new will, or to make changes to an existing will, and with a tax advisor concerning any tax implications with your will or estate.